- Division: Tracheophyta Family: Myrtaceae

 Fruits and Seeds

 The flowers are not just showy bursts of color—when pollinated, they produce small, woody fruits that contain hundreds of tiny seeds.
 These fruiting capsules form in bunches along the stem, and they are usually held on the plant for many years.
 Bottlebrushes take a long time to release their seeds, from a year to several years.
-Some species even require fire to stimulate the capsules to open.
+Some even require fire to stimulate the capsules to open.

 While the flower spikes are the most noticeable part of the bottlebrush, the leaves are attractive as well.
 They are usually dark green and covered with soft, fine “hairs” that help collect moisture.
 To help protect the plant against heat and dry periods, the leaves are long, thin, and tough and don’t lose much water through evaporation.
 The leaves are aromatic, covered with tiny oil glands that release a mint or menthol scent.